 - Some editions of Dungeons & Dragons have depicted dolphins as sentient Good-aligned creatures with their own patron goddess.

 - Mortasheen has Dolfury and the vampire narwhal Narwight, which happens to be one of the smarter Vampires in the setting.

-- Eclipse Phase has uplifted cetaceans, though they're not featured in the core rulebook as few of them made it off earth before the Fall (especially the large baleen whales).
+- Eclipse Phase has uplifted cetaceans, though they're not featured in the core rulebook (appearing in the Panopticon supplement) as few of them made it off earth before the Fall (especially the large baleen whales).
 Many who escaped as infomorphs had to resleeve in human morphs or the Suryas adapted to the sun.